-As a Real Estate Investment Company subsidiary after its acquisition, the Company is taxed in accordance with article 31 of L. 2778/1999.
+As a Real Estate Investment Company subsidiary after its acquisition, the Company is taxed in accordance with article 31 of L. 2778/1999, as amended by article 53 of L. 4646/2019.
 According to the article, real estate investment companies are required to pay tax at a rate determined as 10% of the applicable intervention rate of the European Central Bank (Reference Rate), increased by one (1) percentage point, and is calculated on the six-month average of their investments, plus their reserves, in current prices, as presented in their semi-annual investment schedules, per par.1 of article 25 of L. 2778/1999.
 In the case that the Reference Rate changes, the new tax calculation basis applies on the first day of the month following the change.
 In case of change in the Reference Rate, the new tax calculation basis is effective on the first date of the following month.